John Carpenter's unrealized projects: The Prince

+gangster movie," and added that the version he, Fabrizio and Carpenter were happiest with was "brutal and violent and dark at the end".
+The film was ultimately directed by Brian A. Miller, and released straight-to-VOD in 2014.

 2010s

 F.E.A.R.
 3

 In April 2010, Carpenter announced he would join the F.E.A.R. franchise, offering himself as a spokesman and to help direct the cinematics for F.E.A.R.
 3. His only official credits on F.E.A.R.
 3 were storyline consultant and narrator, showing no confirmation that he actually did direct the cinematics of the game.

 Fangland

 In June 2010, ComingSoon.net announced that Carpenter was tapped by Sriram Das and Blumhouse Productions to direct an adaptation of John Marks' novel Fangland, with Hilary Swank set to lead.
 However, in 2014, Carpenter updated that "Fangland is not going to go through."

 Darkchylde

 In October 2010, it was announced Carpenter was to direct the film of the comic book character Darkchylde, created by Randy Queen.
 In 2012, producer Sandy King stated that the script was being rewritten and that the special effects would almost entirely be practical.
 In 2014, Carpenter stated, "Darkchylde is [still] in development.
 We're going out to various money sources, and we'll see what happens."